tinkercademy-bootcamp/chat-project-haxxxil/exercise-6/README.md

   [More info here](https://github.com/gabime/spdlog) - Fast C++ logging library with various sink types and formatting options
 - How do you compile this file using the `g++` CLI?
+  - I can install `include/spdlog` from the GitHub repo and use the `-I` flag to include the directory in which `spdlog` is located.
 - What do you need to change in your makefile to use this library?
 - How many different ways can this library be added into your project?
 - What are the tradeoffs in the different ways?